elrnv/vtkio/README.md

 vtkio = "0.6"
 ```

 ## Examples

 Many sample files can be found in the `assets` directory.
-For the following example, we
-will load a VTK file named `tet.vtk`, modify it and write it back in Legacy ASCII format.
+Below are some examples for using this library.

 ### Import/Export

+Below we load a VTK file named `tet.vtk`, modify it and write it back in Legacy ASCII format.

 ```rust
 use vtkio::model::*; // import model definition of a VTK file